After NYC Jail Officials Ignored Suicide Prevention Plan, Five Detainees Took Their Own Lives

 As for bringing in outside help to deal with the staffing crunch, the union representing jail officers slammed the idea — and a city lawyer representing the department argued against it as well during the emergency court hearing.

-“Not only is this knee-jerk amendment union busting, it’s completely reckless as well,” said Correction Officers’ Benevolent Association President Benny Boscio Jr. “For profit prisons and jails have a well documented history of abuse.”
+“Not only is this knee-jerk ... union busting, it’s completely reckless as well,” said Correction Officers’ Benevolent Association President Benny Boscio Jr. “For-profit prisons and jails have a well documented history of abuse.”

 Guards with lack of training or vetting “will only pour gasoline on this inferno by needlessly risking thousands of lives,” he added.